Predatory publishing: Other efforts

 Similarly, a study published in January 2018 found that "Scholars in the developing world felt that reputable Western journals might be prejudiced against them and sometimes felt more comfortable publishing in journals from the developing world.
 Other scholars were unaware of the reputation of the journals in which they published and would not have selected them had they known.
 However, some scholars said they would still have published in the same journals if their institution recognised them.
 The pressure to 'publish or perish' was another factor influencing many scholars' decisions to publish in these fast-turnaround journals.
 In some cases, researchers did not have adequate guidance and felt they lacked the knowledge of research to submit to a more reputable journal."

 In May 2018, the University Grants Commission in India removed 4,305 dubious journals from a list of publications used for evaluating academic performance.

 To further define and distinguish predatory journals, Leonhard Dobusch and Maximilian Heimstädt in 2019 proposed a tripartite classification of Open Access journals with below-average peer review quality.
 Based on their procedures, there would be 1) "aspirant" 2) "junk" and 3) "fake" journals.
 While aspirant journals are science-oriented despite their below-average peer review (e.g. student-run journals), junk and fake journals are predominantly or exclusively profit-oriented.
 Junk and fake Open Access journals have superficial or no peer review procedures, despite their claims of being peer-reviewed.

-In April, 2019, 43 participants from 10 countries met in Ottawa, Canada to formulate a consensus definition: “Predatory journals and publishers are entities that prioritize self-interest at the expense of scholarship and are characterized by false or misleading information, deviation from best editorial and publication practices, a lack of transparency, and/or the use of aggressive and indiscriminate solicitation practices.”
+In April 2019, 43 participants from 10 countries met in Ottawa, Canada to formulate a consensus definition: "Predatory journals and publishers are entities that prioritize self-interest at the expense of scholarship and are characterized by false or misleading information, deviation from best editorial and publication practices, a lack of transparency, and/or the use of aggressive and indiscriminate solicitation practices."
 Adequacy of peer review was not included in the definition because this factor was deemed too subjective to evaluate.
 Critics of this definition argued that excluding the quality of peer review from the definition "could strengthen rather than weaken" predatory journals.

 In March 2022, the InterAcademy Partnership published a report, Combatting Predatory Academic Journals and Conferences, with a series of recommendations.
+This study emphasized, that predatory publishing practices is not a binary (good or bad) phenomenon, but rather a spectrum.
+They proposed the following classification: